Carmen Salvino: Professional and PBA career

 Before the PBA's founding in 1958, Salvino began his professional bowling career when in 1953 he won the National Match Game Doubles with his partner Joe Wilman.
 According to Salvino, "The National Doubles title really kicked off my career nationally, by the time I was 21, I had won the Chicago Match Game tournament, had an ABC Tournament team title and was Chicago Bowler of the Year, so I was getting a reputation as a pretty good bowler by that time."

 In 1954, Salvino won his first ABC (American Bowling Congress) title; a team event with the renowned squad Tri-Par Radio.
 Soon after the win, Salvino became a household name when he regularly appeared on televised bowling events, most notably the show Bowling Stars.
 It was on Bowling Stars that he scored 846, which at the time was the highest three-game series ever broadcast on television.

 After hearing a presentation by sports agent Eddie Elias in 1958, Salvino and 32 other bowlers donated $50 each to help launch the Professional Bowlers Association (PBA).
 In the 1960s, Salvino's PBA career took off.
 He won ten PBA titles in that decade, with the first coming at the 1961 Empire State Open in Albany, N.Y.
 His first and only major came in the 1962 PBA National Championship.
 Salvino continued to win PBA Tour titles through the 1970s, including two in the 1975 season in which he defeated Earl Anthony in the championship match both times.
 His 17th and final singles title was earned at age 45 in the Miller High Life Open, the first event of the 1979 season.

 Despite all his victories, Salvino listed a loss to his good friend Dick Weber in the finals of the 1988 PBA Showboat Senior Invitational among his most memorable tournaments.
-Although both Salvino and Weber were original PBA members when the organization was founded, the two had never met in a televised match until this 1988 tour stop.
 Due to the matches being completed ahead of schedule that day, Salvino and Weber were interviewed at the end of the broadcast and spent several minutes recalling memories of bowling's heyday.

 Nicknamed "The Professor", Salvino claimed in the 1970s to have based his bowling style on a mathematical equation, which he never revealed.
 The equation covered the bowling stance and ball delivery that stressed accuracy.